sbrisson-sudo/BigWham_dev/README.md

 'The code is the documentation' (sic).
 Some useful tips can be found in the wiki pages.

-A pdf outlining the underlying collocation boundary element formulation can be found at
+A pdf outlining the underlying collocation boundary element formulation can be found here.

-Tutorials (using the Python API) consisting of a number of illustrating examples can be found at https://github.com/GeoEnergyLab-EPFL/Bigwham-Tutorials
+Tutorials (using the Python API) consisting of a number of illustrating examples can be found at https://github.com/GeoEnergyLab-EPFL/Bigwham-Tutorials.

 ### Compilation
 How-to's compile BigWham for different architecture (MaxOSX, Linux) can be found in the [wiki pages](https://github.com/GeoEnergyLab-EPFL/BigWham/wiki) of this GitHub repo.